WARMINSTER SCHOOL UK EDUCATIONAL GUARDIANSHIP POLICY

 Purpose of a Guardianship Policy

-- To provide the parents of international pupils (and the UK Educational Guardians they appoint) with a clear explanation of the school’s expectations relating to educational guardianship.
+- To provide the parents of international pupils (and the UK Educational Guardians they appoint) with a clear explanation of the School’s expectations relating to educational guardianship.

 - To provide the parents of international pupils with a clear explanation of the responsibilities of the UK Educational Guardian they appoint.

-- To make known to the parents of international pupils that the school reserves the right to determine the acceptability of arrangements made for their son or daughter when they are residing out of School; should the arrangements prove unacceptable, parents and guardians will be advised and given reasonable opportunity to change the arrangements
+- To make known to the parents of international pupils that the School reserves the right to determine the acceptability of arrangements made for their son or daughter when they are residing out of the School; should the arrangements prove unacceptable, parents and guardians will be advised and given reasonable opportunity to change the arrangements

 - To provide a pro forma for the registration of a UK Educational Guardian.